Normalize pasted text and invisible characters

 Mini FAQ

-Does this rewrite AI-generated text for me?
+Does this rewrite the text for me?

 Can I undo the changes?